Veterans Transitional Housing Program

 Here at St. Benedict’s, we are constantly trying to meet the needs of the homeless population.
 We do this by eliminating the stigma by educating our community, and by helping residents overcome barriers that many face.
 Our stride in doing such things are by observing our residents and the community, by listening, and also communicating to try and better understand each individual, personally.
 The Honor House for Veterans is designed to embrace and empower some of the struggles veterans face.
-This house will be made up of single man rooms, to eliminate the crowded feel, yet still provide companionship, with like minded people.
+This house is made up of two man rooms, to eliminate the crowded feel, yet still provide companionship, with like minded people.
 Our goal is to provide these men with a home, without feeling alone.
 A lot of veterans struggle with flash backs and PTSD which may be enhanced by large crowds or settings, including the shelter.
 The Honor Home will provide just enough structure and independence to allow comfort, through the transition of homelessness to regained independence.

 Memorial Day of 2017 will always be a memory Honored at St. Benedict’s.
 Our Director was talking with a gentleman on Memorial Day while the shelter was opened all day to honor Veterans.
 As he began talking with this man, who was 71 years old, about all the hours he worked at his job and how much he admired his commitment to become independent, he discovered more.